-The Adolescent Health Program at the Ohio Department of Health (ODH) works collaboratively with other state agencies and adolescent health partners to improve the health of Ohio’s adolescents.
+The Adolescent Health Program works collaboratively with other state agencies and adolescent health partners to improve the health of Ohio’s adolescents.
 This task is accomplished through identification and assessment of health status and health risk behaviors.

 The Adolescent Health Program functions as part of the School and Adolescent Health Section in the Bureau of Community Health Services and Patient-Centered Primary Care and is funded by the federal Maternal and Child Health Block Grant.